wandersoncferreira/code-review/README.md

 - Fast track commands like "LGTM!
 Approved"
 - Review using single commits to focus on diff
 - Set labels on RET.
 See details [Multi value selection](./docs/multi-value-selection.md)
 - Set assignee.
-Use transient `ay` option to `assign yourself` to the PR.
+Use transient `sy` option to `assign yourself` to the PR.
 - Set milestone.
 See details [push access required](./docs/milestone.md)
 - Edit PR title
 - Edit PR description body